Pontiac76/SpaceEngineers_Scripts/README.md

 - Place down a foundataion of some sort to place blocks on.
 - Place down at least one large cargo container, at least one refinery, and work out some power
 - Make sure the refineries are connected to the cargo container

+--Center Screens--
+[As of 194.208]

+This script resets ALL LCDs on any connected grid to 0% padding.
+Its set to run once every 100ms.

+It reports on any screen that has been changed.